iKeyFx/Quizy-Go/README.md

 - Answer the questions within the given time limit.
 - Get your results instantly and try again to improve your score.

+Testing Access
+For testing and review purposes, you can access the platform using these credentials:

+Email: test@test.com
+Password: @Sodiq22

 ## Contributing

 Contributions are welcome!
 If you'd like to improve Quizy Go, follow these steps: